Connect with others who understand.

 Written by Maureen McNulty

-Metastatic lung cancer is cancer that has spread around the body.
-It is an advanced form of cancer that may be harder to treat.
-About 56 percent of lung cancers have metastasized by the time they are diagnosed.
+Metastatic lung cancer is cancer that has spread to one or more different areas of the body.
+It’s an advanced form of cancer that may be harder to treat.
+About 50 percent of lung cancers have metastasized (spread) by the time the diagnosis is made.
 Early detection of this disease is difficult because people don’t usually develop symptoms until after lung cancer has metastasized.

 What Is Metastasis?